Spencerman1/LICENSE.md/README.md

 This project is protected under a strict intellectual property license.
 The LICENSE.md outlines usage rights, restrictions, and legal protections for Mint-to Logic™, governed by Southern Star Pro.
-Studios LLC and originating from documented concepts dating back to 2005.
+Studios LLC and originating from documented concepts dating back to Undisclosed date.